WWF Greece’s Anti-poison team in action

 Even before he was commanded to start searching, he had already detected the poison bait where exactly it was hidden.
 Indeed, it was the fastest searching ever in Kiko’s career!
 He detected the goat carcass, which had a fatal green chemical liquid on it, hidden and tided to a bush 300 meters away from the initial investigation place, as well as the dead hunting dog.
 The green color of the used substance found on the goat, may indicate a type of pesticide.
 According to the standard procedures, a public vet was called to come and take samples for the necessary toxicological analysis, while after sampling, the findings were removed and safely disposed to prevent other wildlife species or even other domestic animals from getting poisoned.
 The longer the poisoned baits would remain in the area, the more dangerous that would be for nature and also for other animals that would fall within these “fatal traps”.

-Poisoned baits pose one of the main threats to the survival of rare vultures living in the wider area of Evros, like black vultures, Egyptian vultures and griffon vultures, which are scavenging birds, feeding mostly on the carcasses of dead animals.
+Poisoned baits pose one of the main threats to the survival of rare vultures living in the wider area of Evros and Rhodopes, like black vultures, Egyptian vultures and griffon vultures, which are scavenging birds, feeding mostly on the carcasses of dead animals.
 Within this context, this kind of baits, a whole carcass, can be very easily found and consumed by vultures, which forage in the area.